jorabin/KeePassJava2/readme.md

 ## Acknowledgements

-Many thanks to Pavel Ivanov [@ivanovpv](https://github.com/ivanovpv) for his help with Android and Gradle compatibility issues.
+Many thanks to Pavel Ivanov [@ivanovpv](https://github.com/ivanovpv) for his help with Android and Gradle compatibility issues back in the very early days.

-Thanks to Giuseppe Valente [@giusvale-dev](https://github.com/giusvale-dev) for the contribution of the Jackson module and enhancements to KeyFile support.
+Thanks to Giuseppe Valente [@giusvale-dev](https://github.com/giusvale-dev) for his contribution of the Jackson module and enhancements to KeyFile support.

 Thanks to other contributors and raisers of issues.